climate-action-kits/pxt-fwd-edu/ms-smartbin-use.md

 ## Use Step 1

-Think about how smart garbage bins in our lesson worked.
+Think about how Smart Garbage Bins in our lesson worked.

 What do you think that the building blocks and electronic components in your **model** represents?